adaptivestone/framework-documentation/docs/06-Controllers/03-middleware.md

 import I18n from "@adaptivestone/framework/services/http/middleware/I18n.js";
 ```

-Internationalization module based on [i18next](https://www.npmjs.com/package/i18next).
-Provides req.appInfo.i18n that can be used to translate
+An internationalization module based on [i18next](https://www.npmjs.com/package/i18next).
+It provides `req.appInfo.i18n` that can be used for translation.

-Middleware provides few detectors
+The middleware provides a few detectors:

 - X-Lang header
 - Query
 - User

-Please check [i18n documentation](08-i18n.md) for more details
+Please check the [i18n documentation](08-i18n.md) for more details.

 #### Parameters

-No parameters
+No parameters.

 ### IpDetector